PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

     <img src="images/image07.png">

     > :bulb: **Information** <br>
-    > Both firewalls should be exporting 2 default routes for each of their BGP peers.
+    > Both firewalls should be exporting a default route for each of their BGP peers on the Cloud Router.

-### Review Network Connectivity Center Configuration
+### Network Connectivity Center Configuration
-View the connection status of the Cloud Router's BGP peers to the VM-Series firewalls in each region.
+Review the connection status of the Cloud Routers to the VM-Series firewalls in each region.

 1. In Google Cloud, go to **Network Connectivity → Network Connectivity Center**.

-2. Click **Spokes** and select the `vmseries-us-east1-spoke` router appliance spoke.
+2. Click **Spokes** and select the `vmseries-us-east1-spoke` router appliance.

     <img src="images/image08.png">

-2. Open the BGP session name for both `peer0` and `peer1` to view the session's status and advertised routes from the Cloud Router to the VM-Series.
+2. Within each spoke, open `peer0` & `peer1` to view the peering status along with any advertised routes.

     <img src="images/image09.png">